 Mutota’s successor Mwened Matope was instrumental in expanding the kingdom through various military campaigns.
 He further expanded the kingdom’s wealth through taxation and long-distance trade.

 This African Empire was however short-lived and it declined in the early 17th century.
-It was subsequently overthrown by the Portuguese and Mutapa was established as a Portuguese vassal state.
+The Portuguese subsequently overthrew it, thus establishing it as a vassal state.

 8) The Kingdom of Abyssinia

 The Kingdom of Abyssinia also called the Ethiopian Empire is an empire that spanned the area from Eritrea to Ethiopia.
-It was formed by the kings of the Solomonid dynasty.
+The kings of the Solomonid dynasty formed it.
 Its first ruler was Yekuno-Amlak who claimed that he descended from Menelik I, the son of the biblical King Solomon and the Queen of Sheba.

 The Solomonid kings expanded their territory through warfare, religion and diplomacy.
 This African Empire was a long-lasting one.
 Moreover, Ethiopia is the only African country along with Liberia to resist European colonialism.
 The empire declined when they lost the Second Italo-Ethiopian War in 1935 and the long line of Solomonid rulers eventually came to end after the abolishment of the monarchy in 1974.